Yesterday was Boxing Day in Australia, the day after Christmas.

 Over 250 people have already purchased the e-guides.
 The refund rate is below 5%, my best result ever for a training product.
 I am very happy that so many people are enjoying the e-guides.

-That's it from me.
-My next newsletter for you will be the first in 2014.
+That’s it from me.
+My next newsletter for you will be the first in the coming year.
 I wish you a fun and safe new years eve.

 And of course… happy shopping!